 In an exclusive gathering in Singapore Mobility caught up with Mr. B.S.
-Teh, Senior Vice-President for Global Sales, Seagate to talk about current and future trends of storage.
+Teh, Senior Vice- President, Global Sales and Sales Operations, Seagate to talk about current and future trends of storage.

 Cloud and Storage

 “By 2020, 70% data is expected to be stored on cloud and non-PC areas and only 30% will be on PCs.
 In our industry, we have the top class technology and products for storage.
 The three companies, Amazon, Google and Microsoft, are investing 80 billion dollars on cloud, of this, a big chunk, 20 billion dollars, will be spent on storage.
 According to Gartner, the number of companies developing some cloud storage policy has seen a rapid increase, though every company will not go completely into cloud.
 According to IDC report, demand for services based on analytics and big data is going to increase by 100-fold in the coming few years, which will eventually translate into storage requirements.
 Today, even customer profile is changing—so far we have been working with SMEs, but in future hyper-scale companies are expected to contribute to storage in a big way.
 That is where more profit is expected to come from.”

 Today prevalence of big data and analytics is increasing and emerging as a lucrative segment for memory devices.
 Drone market is witnessing a rapid growth.
 Globally drones are widely being used to take videos.
 Earlier, drones were limited to military and scientific labs, but presently, demand for consumer and commercial drones has seen a phenomenal increase during the last few years offering an exciting opportunity for memory products.
 There are some companies which take pictures of monuments, like Taj Mahal, and offer them as creative VR products to the users giving a real experience to those who cannot visit all those monuments.
 All these offer a great opportunity for memory devices.